solana-foundation/solana-improvement-documents/proposals/0059-add-transaction-receipt-attestation-to-gossip.md

 - Use a custom eviction policy (store last 30 records per node)
 - Increase the poll rate of gossip to push and pull records more frequently (increases bandwidth)
-- Batch multiple receipt roots in one record (increases latency)
+- Batch multiple receipt roots in one message (increases latency)

 Our research suggests that deploying the custom eviction policy and batching roots is a good choice given that validators reserve instances with high ram upfront and